Where is it?

 Another way to reach the labyrinth from the parking lot at Willow Bend is to take Willow Bend's signed trail down into the canyon; when you reach the main FUTS trail, take it west (right turn) for 2 minutes till you see the labyrinth sign on a rock (see photo).
 When the creek is flowing, this route will get your feet wet.

 Unfortunately, the labyrinth is not wheelchair-accessible.

 Click here to take a virtual walk on YouTube.
 But you really gotta go and walk it yourself.

-There are at least 4 other labyrinths in Flagstaff, one at Epiphany Church, 423 North Beaver St. (Chartres pattern, with 4-inch wide paths [about as wide as your foot] painted on concrete), one behind the church at 740 W. University Heights Dr. South (classic Iona pattern, medium-size rocks on the ground), one in front of the campus ministry building at 500 W. Riordan Rd (small rocks on gravel), and one behind The Peaks senior living community (description later, maybe).
+There are at least 4 other labyrinths in Flagstaff, one at Epiphany Church, 423 North Beaver St. (Chartres pattern, with 4-inch wide paths [as wide as your foot] painted on concrete), one behind the church at 740 W. University Heights Dr. South (classic Iona pattern, medium-size rocks on the ground), one in front of the campus ministry building at 500 W. Riordan Rd (small rocks on gravel), and one behind The Peaks senior living community (description later, maybe).
 You can find other labyrinths at the worldwide labyrinth locator website.

 In October 2018, this independently-created documentary appeared on YouTube.